Home HeadphonesHeadphone Buying GuidesThe 5 Most Durable Headphones Of All Time

 That may sound like a contradiction, but I can assure you it only adds to the peace of mind factor.

-Because the pieces are removable, it cuts down on the propensity for things to snap under duress.
+Because the pieces are removable, it cuts down on the propensity for things to snap under pressure like Henry Hill in Goodfellas.

-I’ve owned a pair of HD600s since 2016 and I can tell you without a shadow of a doubt it’s at the Top 5 of audio purchases I’ve ever made.
+In addition to that, I’ve owned a pair of HD600s since 2016, and I can tell you without a shadow of a doubt it’s in the Top 5 of audio purchases I’ve ever made.

 This made-in-Ireland wonder is truly something to behold.